Supplier engagement

 Paints and coatings make a vital contribution to extending the lifespan of substrates, which means circularity is built into the benefits they offer.
 We continuously monitor the evolving landscape of circularity requirements in our downstream markets, driven by customer, societal and legislative trends (e.g. Ecodesign in the EU).
 This way, we increase durability, innovate and make our products and substrates last longer in our key end markets – transport, consumer goods and the built environment.

-Given that we’re transitioning to CSRD implementation, we haven’t yet set a specific target for increasing the durability in our portfolio.
-In 2024, 15.5% of Paints and 11.8% of Coatings revenue was considered to provide more durability versus the mainstream product in the market for that category.
+We haven’t yet set a specific target for increasing the durability in our portfolio.
+In 2025, a total of 14.1% (16.5% for Paints and 12.6% for Coatings) of revenue came from products that are considered to be longer-lasting versus the industry average in the market for that category.

 For more information on the assessment, as well as extrapolation of our full portfolio, please refer to our latest annual report.